helio-fm/helio-sequencer/Docs/getting-started.md

 #### Key signatures

-Key signatures affect the way the rows are highlighted in the piano roll, but this can be [disabled](tips-and-tricks.md#ui-flags).
+Key signatures affect the way the rows are highlighted in the piano roll (but this effect can be [disabled](tips-and-tricks.md#scales-highlighting)).

 ![timeline-key-signatures]

-Apart from that, arpeggiators and a [couple](tips-and-tricks.md#chord-tool) of [other tools](tips-and-tricks.md#quick-rescale-tool) rely on key signatures to figure out the current harmonic context.
+Key signatures also affect note naming, and various tools like [arpeggiators](refactoring.md#arpeggiators) and [the chord tool](tips-and-tricks.md#chord-tool) rely on key signatures to figure out the harmonic context.

+A key signature is a combination of the root key and the scale:

+![key-signature-dialog]

+*Tip: right-click on any key button to preview it.*

+The root key selection allows you to pick one of the key's enharmonic equivalents, which only affects [note naming](tips-and-tricks.md#note-name-guides) to provide better compatibility with traditional notation language.

+A scale is defined as a subset of the current temperament's octave keys.
+While this is not the same as how traditional notation defines, say, [diatonic scales](https://wikipedia.org/wiki/Diatonic_scale), this approach is flexible and makes more sense for the piano roll.

 #### Reprise